jrawbits/VE-Installer/config/ReadMe.md

 for each of the build steps.
 The following Locations are recognized, and they should each have a definition (ther are no defaults for these).

     - ve.dependencies
     - ve.repository
     - ve.runtime
     - ve.pkgs
     - ve.lib
     - ve.test
+    - ve.external

 In addition, an optional Location `ve.components` can specify an alternate location for `VE-components.yml` (see below in the "Components" section to learn how that works).